janosmiko/janosmiko.github.io/content/authors/janos-miko/_index.md

 Let me introduce myself: I'm János Mikó.

 I have always loved technology.
-I work as an enterprise Cloud / DevOps engineer and software developer for nearly 10 years.
+I work as a Lead DevOps Engineer and Go developer for nearly 10 years.

 It sounds sentimental, but the "cloud" is where I feel at home.